 Bilateral knee replacement is a procedure in which both the knees are operated.
-It is defined as the surgery to replace diseased weight bearing surfaces of both the knees with the help of an artificial material which is made up of metal and plastic prosthesis devices.
+It is defined as the surgery to replace diseased weight-bearing surfaces of both the knees with the help of an artificial material which is made up of metal and plastic prosthesis devices.
 In this procedure, general or spinal anesthesia is given.
 The surgeon shaves the joint cartilage at the ends of the femur and tibia and fits them prosthetic caps they are reattached to the remaining bone with specialized cement.
 After the surgery is completed, there will be a large dressing on the knee area.
 A drainage tube will be there to help drain excess fluids from the joint post surgery.

 The most common reason for a bilateral total knee replacement is severe arthritis.
 It causes pain and stiffness in both knees interfering with activities of daily living.
-Even simple activities like bending for picking something become difficult.
-It is ideal for patients who have significant deformity of both knees.
+Even simple activities like bending for picking something to become difficult.
+It is ideal for patients who have a significant deformity of both knees.
 This type of surgery allows the patient to walk straighter and without any pain and complications.

 You will be admitted to the hospital and you shall undergo medical investigations required prior to surgery.
 Investigation reports are evaluated and you are explained about the procedure.
-Pre anaesthetic check-up (PAC) is conducted and your consent for the procedure is taken.
+Pre-anesthetic check-up (PAC) is conducted and your consent for the procedure is taken.

 You would be moved to OT.
-You would undergo spinal anaesthesia and surgery will then be performed.
-After the surgery, you will be shifted to normal hospital room.
+You would undergo spinal anesthesia and surgery will then be performed.
+After the surgery, you will be shifted to the normal hospital room.
 Pain medications would be started.
-You may have a X-Ray of operated joint.
+You may have an X-Ray of the operated joint.

 You would wear a knee immobilizer and undergo cold therapy unit on the knee.
 Our rehabilitation team would help you in getting mobilized.